Emigration New Zealand

 This extension will be a once-off, but Immigration New Zealand hopes it provides employers with certainty that they’ll continue to have access to skilled labour with the additional cost and administrative burden of reapplying for accreditation.

-Stay up to date with the latest changes by New Zealand
+Stay up to date with immigration news from New Zealand

 Read more